-HUD requires that extremely low-income (ELI) families make up at least 75 percent of the families admitted to the HCV program during the PHA's fiscal year.
-ELI families are those with annual incomes at or below the federal poverty level or 30 percent of the area median income, whichever number is higher.
+HUD requires that extremely low-income (ELI) families make up at least 75% of the families admitted to the HCV program during the PHA's fiscal year.
+ELI families are those with annual incomes at or below 30% of the area median income.
 To ensure this requirement is met, a PHA may skip non-ELI families on the waiting list in order to select an ELI family.

-Low-income families admitted to the program that are "continuously assisted" under the 1937 Housing Act [24 CFR 982.4(b)], as well as low-income or moderate-income families admitted to the program that are displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing, are not counted for income targeting purposes [24 CFR 982.201(b)(2)(v)].
+Low income families admitted to the program that are "continuously assisted" under the 1937 Housing Act [24 CFR 982.4(b)], as well as low-income or moderate-income families admitted to the program that are displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing, are not counted for income targeting purposes [24 CFR 982.201(b)(2)(v)].

-The PHA will monitor progress in meeting the income targeting requirement throughout the fiscal year.
+The PHA will monitor progress in meeting the ELI requirement throughout the fiscal year.
 Extremely low-income families will be selected ahead of other eligible families on an as-needed basis to ensure the income targeting requirement is met.